perfsonar/docs/_sources/install_quick_start.rst.txt

 Toolkit Installation Quick Start
 *********************************

-These instructions are for the full Toolkit installation on CentOS 7.
+These instructions are for the full Toolkit installation on Alma 9 or Rocky 9.
 For other perfSONAR installation options, see :doc:`install_options`.

 #.
-Install CentOS 7 using your preferred method from https://centos.org
+Install Alma or Rocky 9 using your preferred method from https://almalinux.org/ or https://rockylinux.org/

 #.
 Login to the host and become sudo::